 Blood Tests – Results Directly to You

-Alaska Health Fair works with one of the top ranking laboratories in the Nation to bring you the most affordable comprehensive blood tests in Alaska!
+Alaska Health Fair works with top ranking laboratories to bring you the most affordable comprehensive blood tests in Alaska!

 Comprehensive Chemistry/Hematology Profile (27 panels in 1 test) - $45 HEMOGRAM WITH PLATELETS - White Blood Cell Count Infection, Some Malignancies

 - Red Blood Cell Count, Hemoglobin, Hematocrit Anemia

 - Indicies (MCV, MCH, MCHC, RDW) Anemia, Liver Disease

 COMPREHENSIVE METABOLIC PANEL - Sodium, Potassium Chloride, CO2, and Anion Gap Kidney and Adrenal Function